-York quartet The Howl & The Hum today release their brand new track The Only Boy Racer Left On The Island via Awal Records.
+York quartet The Howl & The Hum today reveal the video for their latest single The Only Boy Racer Left On The Island, out now via Awal Records.
 Like their previous outings, the new song was recorded in the band’s countryside studio outside York and produced by Jolyon Thomas (Slaves, Kendrick Lamar).
 Listen below.

 Inspired by Scottish folk music, Arcade Fire and Richard Dawson, The Only Boy Racer Left On The Island is a beautifully written and meticulously produced track with haunting vocals by frontman Sam Griffiths.
 The single follows on from recent track Human Contact and hints at a great 2020 for the band.